tristin/akka-sdk/samples/java-choreography-saga-quickstart/README.md

 When a request to create a new `UserEntity` is received, the application initially attempts to reserve the email address using the `UniqueEmailEntity`.
 If the email address is not already in use, the application proceeds to create the `UserEntity`.
 After the `UserEntity` is successfully created, the status of the `UniqueEmailEntity` is set to CONFIRMED.
 However, if the email address is already in use, the attempt to create the `UserEntity` will not succeed.

-To achieve this behavior, two Kalix Actions are implemented.
-These Actions subscribe to and react to events and state changes from the `UserEntity` and `UniqueEmailEntity`, respectively.
-The Actions are responsible for converging the system to a consistent state.
+To achieve this behavior, two Akka Consumers are implemented.
+These consumer subscribe to and react to events and state changes from the `UserEntity` and `UniqueEmailEntity`, respectively.
+The Consumers are responsible for converging the system to a consistent state.
 The components react autonomously to what is happening in the application, similar to performers in a choreographed dance.
 Hence, the name Choreography Saga.

 ### Successful Scenario